turtlebond/PI_HT12D-E_IOT_Switch/README.md

 # PI_HT12D-E_IOT_Switch

 ## Intro
-This project is developed so that a switch can be controlled from webpage, thus making it easier to control from any part of the world.
+This project is developed so that a device can be powered up/down using webpage, thus making it easier to control from any part of the world.
-Rapberry Pi with Raspbian OS is used as the gateway for user to control switch.
+Rapberry Pi with Raspbian OS is used as the gateway for user to control a device.
 User can turn on/off a device using the webpage hosted by Pi.
 The webpage uses sql database for displaying info related to a switch.
 <br />
 <br /> HT12E with XY-MK-5V and HT12D with XD-FST used as a remote control to transmit and receive RF signal (refer HT12D/HT12E documentation).
 HT12D with a defined address is connected to target device at one of data output.
 Each address can drive up to 4 data output (Refer Wiring section).
 HT12E which is wired to the Pi, encode RF signal with the values from the webpage (ex:address and data) and transmit via XY-MK-5V.
 The info about the target device, address and data line is stored in the sql database.
 The XD-FST receive the transmitted signal and decode using HT12D and if the address matches will drive the data output.
 For controlling the target device for automation, cronjob is utilised.
 <br />